stormearthandlava/stormearthandlava.github.io/guide/old/raids/SotFO.md

 The tips and recommendations listed here are based on educated opinions from PTR raid testing and reviewing logs and videos, so strategies can change as we develop a better understanding of each fight or as the spec and bosses are tuned.
 If you have any disagreements, feedback, or questions, please feel welcome to reach out to the team.

 # Miscellaneous Tips
-- Recommendations on Single-Target profile bosses may include {{ site.data.talent.icefury }}, this only applies **if you do not have an active 4-piece bonus** so will impact your choices on early progression only.
+- Recommendations on Single-Target profile bosses may include {{ site.data.spell.icefury }}, this only applies **if you do not have an active 4-piece bonus** so will impact your choices on early progression only.

-- Talent recommendations cover either with or without {{ site.data.item.t28_4 }}, for advice specific to {{ site.data.item.t28_2 }} see {{ site.data.talent.sop }} indepth discussion on our [Talents page](https://stormearthandlava.com/guide/general/talents.html).
+- Talent recommendations cover either with or without {{ site.data.item.t28_4 }}, for advice specific to {{ site.data.item.t28_2 }} see {{ site.data.spell.sop }} indepth discussion on our [Talents page](https://stormearthandlava.com/guide/general/talents.html).

 - The final three bosses (Lords of Dread, Rygelon, and The Jailer, Zovaal) were not tested on PTR so no footage for those bosses exists.

 - GCDs spent on healing and utilities are GCDs not spent on damage, but both are necessary to down a raid boss.
 Find the balance to optimize your contributions to your raid team.

 - Time spent in {{ site.data.spell.ghost_wolf }} is time spent not doing damage.
-Practice proactive movement and utilize {{ site.data.talent.swg }} and instant casts as much as you can for movement heavy encounters.
+Practice proactive movement and utilize {{ site.data.spell.swg }} and instant casts as much as you can for movement heavy encounters.

-- When talenting {{ site.data.talent.pe }}, always remember that you have an additional defensive ({{ site.data.spell.harden_skin}}) and single target stun ({{ site.data.spell.pulverize }}) through {{ site.data.talent.earth_elemental }}.
+- When talenting {{ site.data.spell.pe }}, always remember that you have an additional defensive ({{ site.data.spell.harden_skin }}) and single target stun ({{ site.data.spell.pulverize }}) through {{ site.data.spell.earth_elemental }}.

 - Recall that [Stampeding Roar](https://www.wowhead.com/spell=106898/stampeding-roar) is now a baseline Druid ability.
-Depending on your raid comp, it may not be necessary to talent {{ site.data.talent.wind_rush_totem }}.
+Depending on your raid comp, it may not be necessary to talent {{ site.data.spell.wind_rush_totem }}.

 - Additional Resources:
        - [Warcraft Logs](https://www.warcraftlogs.com/)